o2r-project/erc-spec/docs/spec/index.md

 An implementation MUST communicate the comparison set to the user as part of a check.

 Previous to the check, an implementation SHOULD conduct a basic validation of the outer container's integrity, i.e. check the file hashes.
+The output of the image execution can be shown to the user to convey detailed information on progress or errors.

 ### Comparison set file